 What first appeared to be back pain turned out to be something far more terrifying—and rare.

 Your body will morph in some very disgusting ways after you take your final breath.
 Get a sneak peek of what will happen.

 When it comes to preventing heart disease, knowledge is power.
 Here are 10 factors that contribute to your risk for developing heart disease, along with invaluable tips on how to even your odds.

 A Dose of Advice is a regular Q&A series that features trusted Guardian® and I.D.A.® pharmacists from communities all across Canada.
-This edition features Michael Gleiser, pharmacist-owner at Bossons Guardian® Pharmacy in Strathroy, Ontario.
+This edition features Kareena Ivanis, pharmacist at Roulstons I.D.A.® Pharmacy in Port Dover, Ontario.